 2- Pack lightly and bring extra clothing, food and water as well as essential items for hiking such as a first aid kit, map, compass, whistle, bear spray, sunscreen and insect repellent.

 3- As the Yukon is home to grizzly and black bears, be prepared for bear encounters by paying particular attention to bear safety, choosing trails with good visibility, carrying bear spray and learning to use it safely.

 4- Make loud noises while hiking to keep the bears away.

 5- If you’re camping out overnight, you’re required to pack your food in a bear canister, which you can rent from Information Centres within the parks.

 6- Leave a copy of your itinerary with someone you know who raise the alarm if you fail to return when expected.

-7- Dress in layers and choose synthetics or wool and break in a good quality pair of hiking boots before you go.
+7- Dress in layers and choose synthetics or wool and break in a good quality pair of hiking boots and hiking shorts before you go.

 8- Pack plenty of water and high energy snacks.